-- Earn a minimum of 60 graduate semester credit hours - Earn a minimum grade average of 3.0 - Have no more than two courses with a grade of "C" - Complete the final 54 credits of the DBA program through Keiser University - Complete all DBA degree requirements within eight years of beginning coursework; exceptions for extenuating circumstances reviewed by the Associate Vice Chancellor of Academic Affairs for Graduate Education - Students will complete (2) two residencies, the initial residency in the first year and the subsequent residency before attempting the comprehensive examination.
+- Earn a minimum of 60 graduate semester credit hours - Earn a minimum grade average of 3.0 - Have no more than two courses with a grade of "C" - Complete all DBA degree requirements within eight years of beginning coursework; exceptions for extenuating circumstances reviewed by the Dean of the Graduate School - Students will complete (2) two residencies, the initial residency in the first year and the subsequent residency before attempting the comprehensive examination.
 Students will complete all coursework and the comprehensive examination prior to beginning dissertation. - Successfully complete a comprehensive examination prior to advancing to candidacy - Advance to candidacy prior to entering into dissertation courses - Complete a proposal approved by a dissertation committee - Successfully defend the proposal - Complete a dissertation approved by a dissertation committee - Successfully defend the dissertation - Maintain active student status until dissertation is approved